Senpat/news/README.md

 To style the news articles, I made the image take up 20% of the view height and 20% of the view width.
 The title and time since the article was published goes to the right of the image, which I accomplished with using flex display.

-To show the time since the article was published, I used a CDI called moment.js which allows me to format times very easily.
+To show the time since the article was published, I used a JavaScript library called moment.js which allows me to format times very easily.